austinlostinboston/tempy/README.md

 # tempy

 Tempy is a simple, single file python script which makes it easy to modularize html files for static web pages.
-This makes it easier to edit content which is displayed on more than one page in a sight like a header or footer.
+This makes it easier to edit content which is displayed on more than one page in a site like a header or footer.

 ## Setup